Acne Scarring

 Acne, cuts, scrapes, stretching of the skin, burns or any kind of skin injury can leave permanent scars on your skin.
 Occasionally these scars can become raised, lumpy and discoloured and these are known as hypertrophic scars, or in the worst case scenario, keloid scars which contain thick fibrous tissues that spread above and around the injury area.

+Scars usually occur on the back, arms, upper hands and chest but even mild scarring on the face can have a negative impact on one’s self-esteem.
 Abnormal collagen production during the healing process is a major cause of acne scarring and it can be difficult to treat, but the presence of acne scars can be infinitely improved with specific cosmetic treatments.

-But, you don’t have to live with scarring or acne scars anymore!
+You don’t have to live with scarring or acne scars anymore!
 Let the team at Cosmetic Image Clinics help you to regain your confidence and alleviate the emotional and psychological effects that acne scars can often leave you with.

 Frequently Asked Questions

-• Cosmetic Image Clinics is owned and operated by former AMA Qld President and TV Medical Journalist Dr Ingrid Tall who has over twenty years of experience in the cosmetic medicine industry.
+Cosmetic Image Clinics is owned and operated by former AMA Qld President and TV Medical Journalist Dr Ingrid Tall who has over twenty years of experience in the cosmetic medicine industry.

-• Topical Application:
+Topical Application:

 Creams that contain Retinoids can be applied on the affected area which can increase new cell turnover.
 Silicone sheeting or gels can also be used which is placed over the scar helping to retain moisture and aiding in the healing of damaged tissues.